 Erik DeLue, MD, MBA, is program director of inpatient care services for Virtua, a large New Jersey health system, and medical director at Virtua Voorhees Hospital.
 Previously, Dr. DeLue was medical director of the hospitalist program at Virtua Memorial in Mt.
 Holly, N.J., the third community hospital program that Dr. DeLue had worked for in 10 years.

 William T. Ford Jr., MD, is director of the hospitalist program at Abington Health in suburban Philadelphia, overseeing hospitalists at both Abington Memorial Hospital and Lansdale Hospital.
 He was previously section chief at Temple University Health System in Philadelphia, leading a team of physicians covering three hospitals and four surgical comanagement services.
 A hospitalist since 2003, Dr. Ford is also a certified physician executive and has held several teaching positions.

-David Frenz, MD, a hospitalist for the HealthEast Care System in St. Paul, Minn., also teaches evidence-based medicine and psychopharmacology at the University of Minnesota.
-A family physician, Dr. Frenz is medical director of addiction medicine and helps manage an inpatient chemical dependency unit.
-He is also a contributing editor of Today’s Hospitalist and writes regular “By the Numbers” features.
+David Frenz, MD, runs a small private practice and health care consulting firm in Minneapolis.
+He was previously vice president and executive medical director for North Memorial Health in Robbinsdale, Minn., and a hospitalist for the HealthEast Care System in St. Paul where he was also medical director of addiction medicine.
+He is a contributing editor of Today’s Hospitalist and writes regular “By the Numbers” features.